LauraLyckholm/gfithive/README.md

 # Gifthive

-As part of a Technigo Web Dev Bootcamp project, this project was created as the Final Project.
+As part of the Technigo Web Dev Bootcamp, this project was created as the Final Project.
 It includes an API, containting several different routes for handling gift items, lists (hives) and users, as well as a frontend handling all user interactions.

+Gifthive is the one and only place you need, to save all gift ideas for your loved ones.
+You can add, manage, and view all of your gift ideas in one place, so that you never forget what you where supposed to get dad for Father's day, or your sister on her next birthday!

 ## Environment Variables